Robots-de-Rescate/Kauil_STM32/Source/ROS_USB/README.md

 This library has also a function that packs all the functions needed for initialising the usb in one function. (**USB_init()**)

+The function **receiveROSData()** is automatically called by the USB peripheral everytime ROS sends a message so it wher actions upon received messages should be added debending on the ID.

 **When to use this library?**
 --------------------------
 When you need to send data to ROS.